G$^2$uardFL: Safeguarding Federated Learning Against Backdoor Attacks through Attributed Client Graph Clustering: G uardFL: Overview

 \textbf{Graph Clustering}.
-This module samples a sub-graph $\hat{\mathcal{G}}^r$ from the whole graph $\mathcal{G}^r$ according to selected clients $\mathcal{C}_m^r$ at the $r$-th round and performs graph-based clustering approaches to group clients with similar features into the same cluster.
-As the orchestration server randomly selects $\mathcal{C}_m^r$ in each round, the number of malicious clients $k$ in $\mathcal{C}_m^r$ is also random but falls in the range of $[0, \min(m, K)]$.
-Consequently, the graph-based clustering algorithm must be capable of handling cases where the number of clusters fluctuates.
-Further details of this module will be discussed in Subsection~\ref{subsec:graph_clustering}.
+This module samples a sub-graph $\hat{\mathcal{G}}^r$ from the entire graph $\mathcal{G}^r$ based on selected clients $\mathcal{C}_m^r$ at the $r$-th round.
+Graph-based clustering approaches are then employed to learn more representative latent representations and group clients with similar attributes into the same cluster.
+As the orchestration server randomly selects $\mathcal{C}_m^r$ in each round, the number of malicious clients $k$ in $\mathcal{C}_m^r$ also varies, falling within the range of $[0, \min(m, K)]$.
+Consequently, the graph-based clustering algorithm must be capable of handling the varying number of clusters.
+Further details will be discussed in Subsection~\ref{subsec:graph_clustering}.

 \textbf{Dynamic Filtering and Clipping}.
-This module aims to identify both benign and malicious clusters, where the former is characterized by the prevalence of benign clients and the latter likewise by malicious ones.
-Then, it aggregates the benign model and the malicious model separately from benign and malicious clusters, respectively.
-Given that the number of malicious clients $k$ in $\mathcal{C}_m^r$ varies with each round, it is not suitable to depend solely on the cluster size (i.e., the number of clients per cluster) to pinpoint malicious clusters.
-Thus, this module introduces \emph{benign score} to track historical detection outcomes and uses cluster size and benign score to accurately identify malicious clients.
-The benign score $s_{c_i}$ represents the possibility (not probability) that client $c_i$ is benign.
-Further details of this module will be discussed in Subsection~\ref{subsec:dynamic_clipping}.
+This module aims to identify both benign and malicious clusters.
+Benign clusters (resp. malicious clusters) predominantly consist of benign clients (resp. malicious clients).
+The module aggregates the normal and poisoned global models separately from benign and malicious clusters, respectively.
+Given that the number of malicious clients $k$ in $\mathcal{C}_m^r$ varies with each round, relying solely on cluster size (i.e., the number of clients per cluster) to identify malicious clusters is not suitable.
+Therefore, this module introduces the \emph{benign score} to combine current and historical detection results and utilizes cluster size and benign scores to accurately identify malicious clients.
+The positive benign score indicates that the client is consistently assigned to a larger cluster, and its magnitude signifies the corresponding likelihood.
+Further details will be discussed in Subsection~\ref{subsec:dynamic_clipping}.